CouncilofLorien/counciloflorien.github.io/docs/rulesarchive/thewizardslimited.md

 [^playeringanddrawingcards]: See standard rules section 10 playing and drawing cards
 [^typo]: A typographical error
-[^influencefaction]: See starter section 9 on influence
+[^influencefaction]: See starter section 9 on influence [^url}: The URL was http://www.ironcrown.com.
+See the "Wayback Machine" of "The Internet Archive" for webpages on MECCG.